Trusted to care in Kidderminster, Worcestershire

-The team at our Kidderminster care home is passionate about supporting your loved one to continue doing the things that they’ve always enjoyed, as well as trying something new.
-You’ll find Brook Court residents playing board games, keeping fit, enjoying a pamper session, or sipping a favourite tipple at the end of the day.
+The team at Brook Court is passionate about supporting your loved one to continue doing the things that they’ve always enjoyed, as well as trying something new.
+You’ll find our residents baking, keeping fit, enjoying a pamper session, or enjoying a film in our cinema room.

 We understand that maintaining routines and a sense of purpose is vital for an older person’s wellbeing.
 That's why we support your loved one to live as independently as possible, from making their own drinks, helping with the washing up, or even taking on a role in the home like leading a dance class or helping the maintenance team.
 If your loved one visits local places of worship, or attends a group in the community, we’ll support them to continue to do this.
 We use positive risk-taking to promote freedom and choice.

 When your loved one joins us we take the time to get to know them and create tailored care and lifestyle plans to suit them.
 Each resident has a life history book where we record their hobbies, family and friends, jobs, routines, holidays – even their favourite foods – all of which forms the basis of their care.